 "The novel's structure presents many short chapters from different points of view, giving energy to the complex exposition, which addresses topics such as mental illness, infertility, rape, and postpartum depression."

 "Beneath the Veil of Smoke and Ash tells the compelling and very human story of working-class immigrants in early-twentieth-century America.
 Meticulously researched, the author’s compelling account captivates the reader while providing insight into the harsh and harrowing experience of immigrants coming to this country.
 In doing so, the book highlights the enormous strength and sacrifice required of those who came before us."

 School of Labor and Employment Relations, Penn State University

-"The novel presents a striking portrait of the constant danger and risks associated with immigrants working in the mines and factories of early 20th century industrial America."
+"The novel presents a striking portrait of the constant danger and risks associated with immigrants working in the mines and factories of early-twentieth-century industrial America."